martincostello/dotnet-bumper/README.md

 ## Pre-requisites

-- .NET 8 must be installed to use the tool.
+- .NET 8 must be installed to use the tool
-  - The .NET SDK version to upgrade to must also be installed if this is different.
+  - The .NET SDK version to upgrade to must also be installed if this is different
-- The [dotnet-outdated][dotnet-outdated] .NET Global tool must also be installed.
+- The [dotnet-outdated][dotnet-outdated] .NET Global tool must also be installed
-- Any project being upgraded must already target at least .NET 6.
+- Any project being upgraded must already target at least .NET 6

 ## Building and Testing

 Compiling the application yourself requires Git and the [.NET SDK][dotnet-sdk] to be installed.

-To build and test the application locally from a terminal/command-line, run the following set of commands:
+To build and test the application locally from a terminal, run the following set of commands:

 ```powershell
 git clone https://github.com/martincostello/dotnet-bumper.git